Greetings Undergraduates and Families,

 Whether you just began your freshman year of college or maybe you’re a few years into your undergraduate program of study and still unclear about your major area of focus or perhaps ready to begin to consider your post-graduate career or educational plans, or maybe you want to transfer — this post is for you!
 Given my thirty years of experience teaching and advising undergraduate and graduate students, I’ve been amazed at the quick transformation that young adults experience stepping onto a college campus.

-Attending college during a pandemic has created some very unique settings – few if any college students are in a traditional setting.
-Most students are attending college in a virtual classroom – that’s the academic side of your academic experience.
-But the social aspects of joining a campus community are just plain weird at the moment- all of the engaging campus experiences have new rules for social distancing and some of you may still be living at home and/or off campus.
-This brings new thoughts into the expence, the investment and the experience to consider transferring or taking a leave of absence.
+Attending college during a pandemic has created some very unique situations- the social aspects of joining a campus community are just plain weird at the moment- all of the engaging campus experiences have new rules for social distancing.
+Many students spent last academic year online or even lived at home — many students have considering transferring or taking a leave of absence.

 I continue to remind all undergraduates to seek out your Undergraduate Academic Advisor and make a personal connection.
 Your conversation should extend beyond a 10-minute conversation selecting your semester’s classes.
 Share your vision and goals and ask for suggestions on what student organizations and professional opportunities exist on campus.
 GET INVOLVED!!